Sledding & Tubing

 Granlibakken: (800) 543-3221; Open: 9a to 4:00p (Directions)

 Sledding is just one of the activities you'll find at Granlibakken.
 It is a full-service ski resort, ideal for beginners.
 All the amenities of a resort can be found here, including parking, restrooms and food service.
-For $9 per person, you can ski all day on this staffed and machine-groomed sledding hill.
-They provide the sled.
-Click here for more information.
+Sledding Area (open daily)

 Hansen's Resort: (530) 544-3361; Open 9a to 5p (Directions)

 Hansen's Resort is a hotel, right next door to Heavenly Mountain Resort, that also has a tubing run.
 If you stay at the hotel, the tubing is free.
-If you're not a hotel guest, you pay by the hour: Adults $10, Children (5 to 9 years old): $5, and Children under 4 years old are free with a paying adult.
-They provide the tube or sled.
-The run is approximately 400 ft long.
-There is a walkway up the side of the run to come back up.
-Runs are groomed daily, with high "walls" made of snow and a small hill below to stop you.
+If you're not a hotel guest, you pay by the hour: Hansen’s offer snow tube and saucers with the price of admission.
+For guests ages 5 years and older, the first hour is $20, and each additional hour is $15 per guest per hour.
+Children younger than 4 years old tube for free, when accompanied by a paying adult.
+Full day passes are available only to cabin guests of Hansen’s Resort.
 Restrooms and a somewhat small parking lot are nearby.

 Heavenly Mountain Resort: (775) 586-7000; Open: 10a - 3p (Directions)

 Gondola ride to the tubing venue is an additional charge.
-Gondola prices: Adults: $30; Teens: $26; Child: $20.
+Gondola prices: Adults: $48; Teens: $37; Child: $27.
 Children under 4 are free.
-The price for the tubing run is an additional $30 per hour.
-Riders must be at least 40 inches to ride.
+The tubing venue is located at Heavenly's Adventure Peak, elevation 9,123 feet.
+When you arrive at Adventure Peak, the price for the tubing run is an additional $30 per hour.
+(For adults that's $48 for the Gondola and $30 per hour for the tubing session.)
+Riders under 42 inches pay $15 per hour to ride.
 This venue has abundant amenities.
-There is a rope-tow to carry you to the top of the tubing run.
+The resort claims more than four lanes that are 500 feet long, with a 65 foot vertical drop.